fossunited/tg-feed-bot/README.md

 # tg-feed-bot

-The tg-feed-bot is Telegram bot that notifies a telegram channel whenever a new post appears in an RSS/Atom Feed.
+The tg-feed-bot is telegram bot to notify a channel whenever a new post appears in an RSS/Atom Feed.

 ## How does it work?

-There is a Python script that is triggered every 5 minutes via cron and it reads the RSS/Atom feed and sends notifications for all the new posts.
+A Python script is run periodically (typically via cron) and it reads an RSS/Atom feed and sends notifications for all the new posts.
 It maintains a list of posts that it has already seen in a [dbm][] database.

 [dbm]: https://docs.python.org/3/library/dbm.html

-The url of the RSS feed and telegram channel are specified in a config file.
+The url of the feed and telegram channel are specified in a config file.

 ## Configuration